perplexityai/modelcontextprotocol/README.md

 Currently, the search parameters used are the default ones.
 You can modify any search parameter in the API call directly in the `index.ts` script.
 For this, please refer to the official [API documentation](https://docs.perplexity.ai/api-reference/chat-completions).

+If you need to go through a web proxy to reach Perplexity API, add `HTTPS_PROXY` environment variable to the `env` section.

 ### Troubleshooting

 The Claude documentation provides an excellent [troubleshooting guide](https://modelcontextprotocol.io/docs/tools/debugging) you can refer to.
 However, you can still reach out to us at api@perplexity.ai for any additional support or [file a bug](https://github.com/ppl-ai/api-discussion/issues).